 Pocket Watches – A Brief History

 I was born in the wrong era.
-Between an appetite for ten course meals and a collection of waistcoats I have no excuse for, the fact that I wasn’t born an Edwardian gent is the greatest travesty in British history.
-Still, at least that last has its uses: it’s really the only way to rock proper pocket watches.
+Between an appetite for ten-course meals and a collection of waistcoats I have no excuse for, the fact that I wasn’t born an Edwardian gent is the greatest travesty in British history.
+Still, at least the latter has its uses: it’s really the only way to wear a proper pocket watch.

 Pocket watches predate their wrist-mounted successors by centuries.
-They were essentially miniaturised clocks and it took Breguet to come along and make them small enough to wear.
+They were essentially miniaturised clocks, and it took Breguet to come along and make them small enough to wear.
 Nowadays they’re a rare breed, gone the way of lace cravats and bowler hats.
-And still I’m keeping the faith.
+Yet I’m still keeping the faith.

-Part of a pocket watches’ charm is the same reason watches are so popular.
-Watches are intrinsically outdated, wonderfully archaic things, so why not go a little further back?
+Part of a pocket watch’s charm is the same reason wristwatches are so popular: watches are intrinsically outdated, wonderfully archaic things, so why not go a little further back?
 It’s about as far back as you can go; pendulum clocks don’t really fit in the pocket and sundials in Britain?
 Not likely.

 Who Wore it Well

-I’m not the only afficionado of pocket watches.
+I’m not the only afficionado, either.
 Granted you need to look back through the years, but some pretty big names have had a penchant for pocket watches.
 Along with a vaporous cloud of whisky-soaked cigar smoke, Sir Winston Churchill was always accompanied by his so-called Turnip Breguet No. 765 pocket watch.

 The Breguet No. 765 as seen in the film, Darkest Hour, sits on display within the Imperial War Museum in central London, the yellow-gold timepiece remains in perfect working order.